Jim Leyland: Minor leagues

+Pittsburgh Pirates (1986–1996)

-Leyland was the manager of the Pittsburgh Pirates from 1986 to 1996.
-He won two Manager of the Year trophies with the Pirates in 1990 and 1992, and finished as runner-up in 1988 and 1991.
+On November 20, 1985, Leyland was named as the 33rd manager in Pittsburgh Pirates franchise history, managing the team from 1986 to 1996 where he won two Manager of the Year trophies in 1990 and 1992, and finished as runner-up in 1988 and 1991.
 Leyland helped develop such All-Stars as Barry Bonds, Jay Bell, Tim Wakefield, Andy Van Slyke and Bobby Bonilla in Pittsburgh before a fire sale in the mid-1990s soured him with new ownership.
-Under Leyland, the Pirates captured the National League Eastern Division title and went to the National League Championship Series in three straight seasons (1990, 1991, and 1992).
-Pittsburgh averaged 96 regular season victories those three years, but lost all three times in the NLCS with the latter two going the full seven games against the Atlanta Braves.
+Under Leyland, the Pirates won the National League Eastern Division title and went to the National League Championship Series in three straight seasons (1990, 1991, and 1992).
+Pittsburgh averaged 96 regular season victories over those three years, although lost all three times in the NLCS with the later two going the full seven games against the Atlanta Braves.
 The Pirates lost to the Cincinnati Reds (four games to two) in the 1990 NLCS.

-Although he has moved on in his career, Leyland still keeps his home in the Pittsburgh suburb of Thornburg, Pennsylvania, where he has raised two children, Patrick and Kellie with his wife Katie.
-Patrick was a minor league catcher-first baseman in the Detroit (2010-2014) and Seattle (2015) organizations.

-Leyland decided to quit after 11 seasons spent with the Pirates in order to manage a contender despite a contract that ran to 2000 with a salary of $1 million, stating that it was not a tough decision but a sad one, noting his dissatisfaction with owner Kevin McClatchy on trades and salary cutting.
+Leyland left after 11 seasons spent with the Pirates in order to manage a contender despite a contract which ran to 2000 with a salary of $1 million, stating it was not a tough decision but a sad one, noting his dissatisfaction with owner Kevin McClatchy on trades and salary cutting.

 One member of Leyland's coaching staff while with the Pirates, Terry Collins, who was most recently the manager of the New York Mets, wore number 10 to honor Leyland.

-Florida Marlins and Colorado Rockies
+Florida Marlins (1997–1998)

 In 1997, Leyland was hired by Wayne Huizenga to manage the Florida Marlins and promptly led them to the franchise's first World Championship that year, defeating the Cleveland Indians—four games to three—in the Fall Classic.
 The Marlins, in only their fifth year of existence, became the fastest expansion franchise to win a World Series.
 The Arizona Diamondbacks surpassed the Marlins when they won the World Series in 2001, their fourth season.

+In the offseason, Huizenga dismantled the team in a fire sale.
+After Game 7, when asked about rumors that he might retire if Huizenga sold the franchise, Leyland quipped, "My wife doesn't like me that much.
+I can't retire."
+Leyland remained as the manager, but resigned after the 1998 season, when the Marlins went 54–108.
+Due to the details of his contract (alongside the team finding itself in the process of being sold), he received a $500,000 buyout for the remaining three years of his five-year contract.